juergenweb/FrontendForms/README.md

 ```

 * **isBooleanAndFalse**\
   You can check if a value is from type boolean and false.
+Returns true if value is boolean false, otherwise false.

 Parameter: validation name